pucheng-tan/WordFlow-wiki/Design-Research/System-Architecture-Details.md

 ### Pipes and Filters

 Using pipes and filters, we can create a general flow through the different layers and sections of our software.
 It is important to note that the use of pipes and filters in our system can also just be seen as the interactions taking place between the layers of our system, and the interactions between the modules within those layers.
 This means that the use of pipes and filters in our system is really us just looking at our design from another point of view.
 We put pipes and filters architecture at the bottom because it is not absolutely necessary when trying to understand our system.

+One use for pipes and filters will be joining together different parts of our user interface.
+The user can step through multiple panels, with each panel being a filter that selects and moves data to the next through a pipeline.

 Starting at the authentication, we can collect a user JSON file from the database which contains the user's permission key which would give us information on the user type.
 This info will be piped to the main menu, where we can choose which data to display based on the user's group.
 Next, as the user goes through the UI, data will be selected and sent through each stage.
 When the user starts a Typing Challenge, the Typing Challenge will need to be provided with text content.
 This data can be provided through a pipeline, and the Typing Challenge can be seen as a filter that manipulates and displays data.
 We chose to use pipelines and filters to create a simple flow through our software that connects each piece of UI.
 The pipes and filters architecture also works well with python, making it a simple and easy choice.